-When you have the cash or a preapproved loan check, you can negotiate a cash sales price without getting caught in the minor details of auto dealership financing.
+When you have the cash or a preapproved loan check, you can negotiate a cash sales price without getting caught up in the minor details of auto dealership financing.
 This will make your negotiation less complex.

 With a preapproved auto loan check or cash in hand, you can research average sales prices for the car you want to buy then make a take-it-or-leave-it offer.
-If the dealership doesn’t like your offer, you can head to another dealership and start again.
+If the dealership doesn’t like your offer, you must head to another dealership and start again.

 With preapproval, you already know what you can afford and you have a auto loan to prove it.
 With that leverage, you’re in the ideal spot to get the car you want for a price you can afford.